 11:30 p.m.
 Grand Exit

-Arrange for a final song with your DJ or band ahead of time, and also arranged to be cued that the song is coming up.
+Arrange for a final song with your DJ or band ahead of time, as well as to be alerted that the song is coming up.
 Say your final goodbyes and hug your final hugs.
-If you're having a exit with sparklers, have someone organize all the guests along your exit path and hand out sparklers.
+If you're having an exit with sparklers or other festive flair, have a designated member (or members) of your bridal party organize all the guests along your exit path and hand out the goods.
 When your final song comes on, grab hands and make a dash for happily ever after!